Theme

 Where it fits

-This belongs in the productivity layer.
+Open it as part of the productivity layer.
 It is most relevant for readers comparing AI-assisted prototyping, design-system workflows, agent-authored decks, local-first creative tooling, and ways to turn coding-agent sessions into shareable artifacts.

 Reporting note